Category

 Prepare your plans

-Note: If you don’t have any preparedness plans, you can begin by reviewing all county mitigation plans for areas in which your business has critical infrastructure or personnel.
+Note: If you don’t have any preparedness plans, begin by reviewing all county mitigation plans for areas in which your business has critical infrastructure or personnel.
 These documents can shed light on potential threats that are unique to the area.
 So, for example, if one part of the coast is more susceptible to storm surge and flooding, this may be accounted for within these county mitigation plans.

 Prepare your employees